iqrafirdose/Python/README.md

 # Python
-A python that contains python projects and python practice.
+A Python that contains Python projects and Python practice.
+Here, I will share my learnings.